Books and Magazines

 Benjamin Martin

-Here we go putting yet more flesh on the bones of poor Chatterton, click the images above to read the books, and if you wish to learn more about this amazing man, Benjamin Martin, try the following links: Wikipedia Benjamin Martin; and The Dictionary of National Biography.
+Here we go, putting yet more flesh on the bones of poor Chatterton.
+Click the images and links above to read the books, and if you wish to learn more about the amazing Benjamin Martin, try the following links: Wikipedia Benjamin Martin; and The Dictionary of National Biography.

-A brief note about Benjamin: According to the Science Museum website, Benjamin Martin committed suicide after his retirement, thanks to his son bankrupting the business - a sad end: Science Museum
+According to the Science Museum website, Benjamin Martin, thanks to his son bankrupting the business, committed suicide after his retirement - a sad end indeed : Science Museum.

-Further research brings forth from the Gentleman's magazine: 'Brief memoirs [one page, so it was brief] of the late ingenious Benjamin Martin, including a nice engraved portrait.'
-In this report they say that he survived his attempted suicide, but the wound hastened his death: The Gentleman's Magazine August 1785
+However, further research brings forth from the Gentleman's Magazine: 'Brief memoirs [one page, so it was brief] of the late ingenious Benjamin Martin, including a nice engraved portrait.'
+In this report they say that he survived his attempted suicide, but the wound hastened his death: The Gentleman's Magazine August 1785.

 Issues: still working on this as it may have been an earlier edition with a different title.